 Bus companies have a responsibility to regularly inspect and maintain their vehicles to prevent mechanical problems.
 If something happens, such as brake or engine failure, a driver could lose control of the bus.

 If the bus driver is operating while distracted by their phone, they can cause major injuries.
-Bus drivers have so many people’s lives in their hand and should not be focused on text messages or watching videos.
+Bus drivers have so many people’s lives in their hands and should not be focused on text messages or watching videos.
 Distracted bus drivers are much more likely to cause accidents like the one we mentioned above.

 Injuries from bus accidents can be catastrophic.
 They can lead to long hospital stays and possibly even rehabilitation.
 The costs for major injuries can quickly climb into the hundreds of thousands of dollars.
 If you need extended rehab to fully heal, the costs can climb much higher.
 The problem is that insurance may not cover all of your accident-related expenses.